 - Refuse Collection - Refuse and recycling collection will operate on normal schedule, except Friday’s refuse will be collected early.
 Residents and businesses that normally have their refuse collected on Fridays are encouraged to put their refuse out Thursday evening or before 5 am on Friday.

-- Winchester-Frederick County Visitors Center - The Visitors Center located at 1400 S. Pleasant Valley Road is open every day from 9:00 am-5:00 pm.
+- Winchester-Frederick County Visitors Center - The Visitors Center located at 1400 S. Pleasant Valley Road will be open every day from 9:00 am-5:00 pm.

 2017 Festival Event Information